 Melanie (Bridget Fonda) watches a movie called Beast with a Gun (1977), starring Helmut Berger.
 She also mentions him by name.
 Fonda and Berger appeared in The Godfather: Part III (1990).

-According to Quentin Tarantino, 1970s actress Carol Speed originally helped out in making this film, and was willing to play a small cameo part in the film.
+According to Quentin Tarantino, 1970s actress Carol Speed originally helped out in making this film and was willing to play a small cameo part in the film.
 At the last minute, Tarantino decided not to use her in the film.

-During a scene, wherein Max Cherry is searching for a Delfonic's cassette tape in a record store, the song "Letter to the Firm" by hip-hop artist Foxy Brown can be heard blaring loudly on the store's PA system.
+When Max Cherry is searching for a Delfonic's cassette tape in a record store, the song "Letter to the Firm" by hip-hop artist Foxy Brown can be heard blaring loudly on the store's PA system.
 Pam Grier (Jackie Brown) is most known for her roles in several low budget "blaxploitation" films from the 1970s, particularly her starring role in Foxy Brown (1974).

-During the trial run scene Jackie, Ray Nicolette and Mark Dargus argue on how to correctly report on tape the colors of the Del Amo shopping bag: white, purple and pink.
+During the trial run scene, Jackie, Ray Nicolette, and Mark Dargus argue on how to correctly report on tape the colors of the Del Amo shopping bag: white, purple, and pink.
 During the briefing scene in Reservoir Dogs, there is a similar argument between Mr. White and Mr. Pink, who wants to change his color to Purple.

 The copyright on the film during the opening credits is held by Mighty Mighty Afrodite productions.
-Mira Sorvino, who was dating Writer and Director Quentin Tarantino at the time, won an Oscar for Mighty Aphrodite (1995).
+Mira Sorvino, who was dating writer and director Quentin Tarantino at the time, won an Oscar for Mighty Aphrodite (1995).

 DIRECTOR TRADEMARK (Quentin Tarantino): (long takes): When Jackie leaves the dressing room after making the switch, and when Louis and Ordell are at the bar.

-The book Max Cherry is reading, when Jackie comes out of jail, is "Berlin Game" by Len Deighton.
+The book Max Cherry is reading when Jackie comes out of jail is "Berlin Game" by Len Deighton.

 Michael Keaton is not billed in the film's teaser trailer, although the rest of the cast is listed.